jonny-rimek/blog/content/posts/wowmate.md

 The next problem is that it is a B2C business, which is not optimal for a bootstrapped business.

-#### WoW, a valid platform afterall?
+#### WoW, a valid platform after all?

 Over the years there were plenty of 3rd party solutions built around World of Warcraft.

 A couple of years a competitor for wowprogress.com took the wow community by storm, raider.io.
 They allow for a simple and intuitive way to check the progress of other players.
-Their premium rewards don't over any real benefit yet they managed to have over 4.000 patreons, let's say they have 5k MRR.
+Their premium rewards don't offer any real benefit yet they managed to have over 4.000 (at least 1$ per)patreons, let's say they have 5k MRR.

-To optimize their rotation and in the and damage output an [open source project](https://github.com/simulationcraft/simc) emerged that allows to specify a rotation (Action Priority List - APL) and compare it to others, thus allowing them to find the mathematically perfect rotation.
-It's written in C++ and setting up the client was always a huge pain and it was hard to use, e.g. you had to look up some id for an item.
+To optimize their damage output an [open source project](https://github.com/simulationcraft/simc) emerged that allows users to specify a rotation (Action Priority List - APL) and compare it to others, thus allowing them to find the theoretically perfect rotation.
+It's written in C++ and setting up and using the client was always a huge pain, e.g. you had to look up some id for an item.
 Entering the stage is raidbots, it is running simulationcraft in the cloud with a convenient UI.
 It had 30k $ MMR in the past and is now at 5.7k patreons with 3$ for the smallest tier.

-#### Whats next?
+#### What's next?

 I have my AWS infrastructure figured out and already had a proof of concept at the beginning of the year.
 I want to build a very minimal MVP (only damage summary and a client to upload the log).
-Afterwards, I want to engage the WoW community and gather feedback early on.
+Afterward, I want to engage the WoW community and gather feedback early on.
 Something that I wanted to push back, but will force myself to do as early as possible.

 #### Goal:

 I want to release my MVP as soon as possible, get feedback early on and by the time the next expansion is coming around I want to have a competitive offering.